jeka-dev/jeka/README.md

 * Run `dev.jeka.core.CoreBuildAndIT` class main method.
 This class is located in *jeka/def* folder.
 * This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder and run full Integration test suite.

-## Build Jeka from IntelliJ

-* Clone this repository into IntelliJ.
-Project is already configured (.iml and modules.xml are stored in git).
-* Add the `JEKA_USER_HOME` variable pointing on [USER_HOME]/.jeka
-* Make sure the project is configured with a JDK8 or higher.
-* Run 'FULL BUILD' in Intellij _Run Configurations_ to perform a full build of core + plugins + complete test suite.
-* Run 'CoreBuild - skip tests' in Intellij _Run Configurations_ to perform a fast build of the core without tests.

 For debuging the project, you have to setup Intellij in order to workaround witj an Intellij issue :